-Do NOT include drunkenness or driving under the influence in Liquor law violations.
+If the disciplinary action is the result of an arrest, please do not count it here; count the violation as 1 arrest Do NOT include drunkenness or driving under the influence in Liquor law violations.

-Nui mber of persons referred Disciplinary Action for
+Number of persons referred for Disciplinary Action

-Crime 2013 2014 2015
+Crime 2015 2016 2017

 a.
-Weapons: carrying, possessing, etc. 0 0 0
+Weapons: carrying, possessing, etc. () 0 0

 b.
-Drug abuse violations 0 0 0
+Drug abuse violations 6 3 5 6

 c.
-Liquor law violations 0 0 0
+Liquor law violations 1 1 0 2